 City Museum ($16,) and the National Blues Museum ($15,) may seem a bit pricey, but both are one of a kind attractions worth the cost.
 City Museum is a former shoe factory converted into a modern creative experience, that must be seen to be believed.
 The National Blues Museum showcases the foundings of this uniquely American form of music from its grassroots.

 After that, what free things to do depends on your interests.
 Art lovers, take a walk in City Garden Sculpture park, see Mural Mile, and visit the Contemporary Art Museum or the St. Louis Art Museum.
 Those with children head to Forest Park, where the zoo, science center, and history museum.
 Those who enjoy history, drive to the Ulysses S. Grant National Historic Site.
 Beer drinkers, try a free tour of the Anheuser-Busch Brewery.
 Need some ideas for more tours and attractions.
-You can find some amazing ideas here.
+You can find some amazing tours and attractions in St. Louis here.

 Recommended by Roxanna from Gypsy with a Day Job